-There are 12 schools in the Nixa School District serving 6,180 students in Nixa, MO.
-We have four elementary schools, a K-6 STEAM school, two intermediate schools, a junior high school, a high school, an early childhood program (housed in two schools) and an alternative high school, (S.C.O.R.E.)
-Minority enrollment is 12.5% of the student body.
-The student-teacher ratio of 15:1 is equal to the state average of 15:1.
+There are 12 schools in the Nixa School District serving 6,726 students in Nixa, MO.
+We have four elementary schools, a K-6 STEAM school, two intermediate schools, a junior high school, a high school, an early childhood program (housed in two schools), and an alternative high school, (S.C.O.R.E.).

-Click HERE for Nixa Public Schools' district data from the Missouri Department of Elementary and Secondary Education.
+Nixa Public Schools' district data from the Missouri Department of Elementary and Secondary Education, Click Here.

 When the Nixa School District was formed in 1899, there was no school board, no teacher, no school building, or even land to build one.
 In 1901, Nixa's first school for all grades was built.
 Local history says that Walter Keltner, the president of Nixa's first Board of Education, purchased the land for the school and gave it to the school district.

 In the past 100 years, the Nixa Public School system has grown dramatically.
 Once only having a one-room school house, we now have twelve separate buildings.
 Our first year we had only four graduates in the two-year high school in 1908.
-In 2013 we had 1,570 students in the high school.
-We have grown from our original total enrollment of 149 students in 1926 to 5,921 in 2013.
+We have grown from our original total enrollment of 149 students in 1926.
 Nixa Public Schools has indeed come a long way from its established date in 1899.

 In addition to providing a basic education to the children of Nixa, the Nixa Public School system serves as a social and cultural center.
 It is a place for sports, theatre, music, and other civic activities.
 Not only does Nixa Public Schools meet the educational needs of a community, it is a source of employment for the people of Nixa, and surrounding communities, as well.
 Nixa Public Schools enable each student to pursue excellence so they can become a productive, contributing member of society.